Frequently Asked Questions

 To patina pieces I use a substance which, once neutralised at the end of the process, can be used for plant food – and I use this in my garden.

 Packaging: Traditional jewellery packaging is not environmentally friendly and I am currently sourcing eco-friendly packaging to ensure that, as soon as possible, every part of my packaging is recyclable and/or compostable.
 However, until then I am currently using a mix of materials: the boxes themselves are recyclable once the sticker and foam insert are removed (though I recommend you keep the box for safe storage of your jewellery).
 If you receive your order in a padded bag, please reuse or separate the plastic and paper components and recycle both (check with your local authority for bubble wrap recycling).
 The ribbon can be recycled with other textile recycling.
+Gift wrap is recycled and recyclable.
 This situation is temporary and I will begin to use the new packaging as soon as it becomes available.

 Do you do commissions?